Yaowei-Du/Microsoft.Azure.Graphs.BulkImport.fork/README.md

-# Please Consider using the the public version of the tool: https://github.com/Azure-Samples/azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started
+# This library is now in General Availability.
+Here is the public version of this sample: https://github.com/Azure-Samples/azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started

 # A few key concepts before you start